-Homeowning while Black: Md. couple alleges bias in appraisal
+Homeowning while Black: Couple alleges bias in appraisal

 The couple applied in mid-2021 with loanDepot, which initially approved them for a 2.25% interest rate, pending an appraisal to ensure the home was worth enough in case of a default.
 A loanDepot lending officer told the family a “pretty conservative” estimate was $550,000, according to the suit.

-But the appraiser from 20/20 Valuation, who was hired by loanDepot, said the home was worth only $472,000, according to the complaint.
-That’s less than what the couple paid for the home and pushed loanDepot to call to say it would not extend the loan, according to the complaint.
+But the appraiser from 20/20 Valuations, who was hired by loanDepot, said the home was worth only $472,000, according to the complaint.
+That pushed loanDepot to call to say it would not extend the loan, according to the complaint.

 The suit alleges that while researching other homes to benchmark against the plaintiff’s home, the appraiser ignored nearby sales in majority-white areas, similar to the plaintiff’s, that had higher values.
 Instead, the complaint said he included lower-valued homes and ones in areas with more Black residents.